7-2-45. David Hilbert to H. Poincaré, English translation

 Esteemed Colleague,

-Recently you published an important work Théorie des Quanta in the Journal de Physique.22endnote: 2 Poincaré 1912.
-Poincaré showed in general that in the limit of extremal frequencies, there is no continuous law of radiation compatible with Planck’s law.
-On Poincaré’s contribution to quantum theory and its influence, see McCormmach (1967), Kuhn (1978, 210) and Krips (1986).
+Recently in the Journal de Physique you published an important work Théorie des Quanta.22endnote: 2 Poincaré (1912) showed in general that in the limit of extremal frequencies, there is no continuous law of radiation compatible with Planck’s law.
+On Poincaré’s contribution to quantum theory and its influence, see McCormmach (1967), Kuhn (1978, 210), and Krips (1986).
 For analyses of Poincaré’s paper, see Prentis (1995) and Irons (2001).
-I would consider myself most fortunate to have an offprint of this.
+I would consider myself most fortunate to have an offprint of this.33endnote: 3 Hilbert was unfortunate, as Poincaré explained he had no offprints; see Poincaré to Hilbert, ca. 7 May, 1912 (§ 4-40-10).

 With best regards,